Degree Courses On Line: Natural Career Education Personal and

 - Raymond Sierra, Counselor

-"For those of us who have validated our good experiences in nature, it is obvious why modern humanity suffers its great personal, social, economic and environmental troubles.
+"For those of us who have validated our good experiences in nature, it is self-evident why modern humanity suffers its great personal, social, economic and environmental troubles.
 It is because we seldom learn to think like nature works, in and around us, to produce the beauty of its pure and balanced perfection.

 As Industrial Society's bias has conquered nature, it has prevented our psyche from benefiting from the self-correcting grace and restorative powers of nature.
 This profound disconnection leaves us wanting, and when we want there is never enough.
 Our wanting results in our greed, stress and lack of self-worth, in our excessiveness and disorders.